NREL/floris/docs/examples.md

 impact on wind turbine wakes.

 ### 16b_heterogenaity_multiple_ws_wd.py
-Illustrate usage of heterogenaity with multiple wind speeds and directions
+Illustrate usage of heterogenaity with multiple wind speeds and directions.

 ### 17_multiple_turbine_types.py
 Load an input file that describes a wind farm with two turbines